kiwi0fruit/open-fonts/README.md

 #### (by Paul D. Hunt), [Preview](https://fonts.google.com/specimen/Source+Sans+Pro), [Preview](https://localfonts.eu/freefonts/traditional-cyrillic-free-fonts/source-sans-pro/), [Preview](https://adobe-fonts.github.io/source-sans-pro/), [Download](https://github.com/kiwi0fruit/open-fonts/blob/master/Fonts/SourceSansPro.7z?raw=true), [Download original](https://github.com/adobe-fonts/source-sans-pro/releases), [Backup](https://github.com/kiwi0fruit/source-sans-pro)

 *My favorite!*

-First of all OFT and TTF version of Source Sans Pro have different weight for some reason (see [this](https://github.com/adobe-fonts/source-sans-pro/issues/170) and [that](https://github.com/adobe-fonts/source-sans-pro/issues/200)) hence use TTF version as it looks closer to original design.

 In the latest version the "Source Sans Pro" name was changed to "Source Sans 3".
 I hope that it would be [reverted](https://github.com/adobe-fonts/source-sans-pro/issues/192) but for now I recommend to use both fonts in the fallback chain.